 If you prefer a digital version, you can subscribe to the electronic edition of the book.
 Subscription is $9/month cancellable at any time.
 Visit www.retirementbenefitsplanning.net to learn more about the ebook or subscribe.

-Whether you subscribe to the ebook or wait for the 8th edition to come out, here’s what you will get from this book:
+Whether you subscribe to the ebook or the printed 8th edition, here’s what you will get from this book:

 Everything you need to know about the required minimum distribution rules both during life and post-death (inherited plans and IRAs).
 See Chapter 1.